bireme/proethos2/doc/how-to/how-to-install-proethos2-in-ubuntu.md

 Other configurations and customizations
 ---------------------------------------

 The system comes with pre-stablished configuration.
-But, if you want to change or customize your instalation, make login as an admin role and access System Management > Configurations.
+But, if you want to change or customize your instalation, make login as an admin role and access `System Management > Configurations`.

+ProEthos2 default user/pass: `admin/admin`
+- We STRONGLY recommend that you change/remove the Proethos2 default user after installation

 That's it!